ru-ace/dell-fan-mon/readme.md

 # OPTIONS

-i8kmon-ng accepts the following command-line options
+dell-fan-mon accepts the following command-line options

   - **-h**, **--help**
     Show help and current values of all options.
-Before showing help programm load /etc/i8kmon-ng.conf.
+Before showing help programm load /etc/dell-fan-mon.conf.
 So it can be used for config file validation.

   - **-v**, **--verbose**